dpella/masterthesisproposals/2022/data_representation.md

 The take home message is that if the range of columns are known, it is possible to quickly compute the sensitivity of certain queries when using DP techniques.

-## Goal of the thesis
+# Goal of the thesis

 The purpose of this thesis is to explore typed representation for tables, where the type information for each column not only says the kind of stored data (e.g., bool, int), but also the range of its values.
-For instance, one could be represent the table shown above as a data type definition, where a table is simply a list of rows.
+We will use the programming language Haskell in this work.
+To give an example, one could be represent the table shown above as a data type definition, where a table is simply a list of rows.

 ```haskell